Pipedream with Dylan Pierce

 00:11:20 - Dylan Pierce

 So this is fancy for saying outbound HTTP requests.
 So say you're connecting to a private database that only allows specific IP addresses to connect for security concerns.
-Or maybe you're running like an app, like an in-house API that's.
-That needs to be firewalled.
-Here, attach it.
-Yep.
-So all outbound HTTP requests from this workflow will use this specific IP address.
-523-211-3.
+Or maybe you're running an in-house API that needs to be firewalled.
+So all outbound HTTP requests from this workflow will use a specific IP address.
 That's what it does.
-Yeah.

 00:11:52 - Anthony Campolo